 Before learning how to tell when autoflower is flowering, a grower must first grow autoflower seeds.
 The first part is generally called germination in the field of agriculture.
 To get the best yield possible, make sure the ones planted are of excellent quality.
 Buying seeds through a legit distributor will help lessen the anxiety of getting bad and damaged seeds.
 There are different ways to germinate the seed.

-One trick to do is to use nutrient-infused soil to avoid giving other nutrients that may be too much for the plants.
+One trick to do is use nutrient-infused soil to avoid giving other nutrients that may be too much for the plants.
 Since this part is very crucial, there is a need for extra care and attention.
 Make sure it gets the right amount of water, sunlight, and good airflow.

 The first week of the plant’s growth may be slow.
-A couple of leaves will sprout, and the additional leaves will soon appear as days passed by.
+A couple of leaves will sprout, and the additional leaves will soon appear as days pass by.
 For the first week, it is not necessary to give organic nutrients, especially when growing using soil.
 Mistakes such as overwatering might happen.
-There is no need to fill the pot until the brim with water.
+There is no need to fill the pot to the brim with water.
 Give enough that would make the soil damp and not dripping.
 Overwatering can drown and kill a little seedling.

-Two weeks passed, and the plant will grow more leaves, though they are still very fragile and sensitive.
-This is also a good time to start giving nutrients, especially if the soil lacks the premade natural nutrients.
+Two weeks have passed, and the plant will grow more leaves, though they are still very fragile and sensitive.
+This is also a good time to start giving nutrients, especially if the soil lacks the pre-made natural nutrients.
 Adjust the lights, especially when no specific improvements on the plant’s growth.
 Once the grower reaches this part, the ways on how to tell when autoflower is flowering are getting nearer.

-How to tell when autoflower is flowering – Preflowering and Flowering Stage
+How to tell when autoflower is flowering – Pre-flowering and Flowering Stage

 After three weeks, more leaves will appear.
 During this time, pre-flowers will appear, and it will be easier to know the gender of the plant.
 Once these pre-flowers start to grow, knowing how to tell when autoflower is flowering is now easy to know.
-The grower who uses feminized seeds will have nothing to do but let the plant grow and mature, while those using regular seeds, it is important to know which plants are male and female.
+The grower who uses feminized seeds will have nothing to do but to let the plant grow and mature, while those using regular seeds, it is important to know which plants are male and female.
 Unless the grower is trying to get seeds from an autoflowering plant, the male plants should be separated from the female ones.

 How to tell when autoflower is flowering – What to do?

 The pistils and the calyx will stay growing from every stem joint in the autoflower plant and will continue to grow until they reach maturity.
 Even without enough light, the autoflower plants will continue to flower and grow.
 When growing outdoors, make sure the plants are safe from any harsh weather.
-Once the bud has fully formed and swelled up, stop giving the plant any nitrogen, but rather bring more phosphorus and potassium for a higher quantity of flowers produced.
+Once the bud has fully formed and swelled up, stop giving the plant any nitrogen, but rather bring more phosphorus and potassium for a higher quantity of flower production.
 Once these pistils turn brown, this means they are close to harvesting.